johnwarden/jonathanwarden.com/content/social-protocols/multidimensional-community-notes/index.md

 The key to discovering the polarity axis and the common-ground axis is to notice that there is less "disagreement" along the common-ground axis.
 As you can see in the bottom-left chart, almost all users have a positive value for the common-ground factor.
 If users were to vote entirely based on this factor, there would be little disagreement: they would mostly upvote helpful items and download unhelpful items.

-So finding the common-ground axis is as simple as finding a vector which, when users are projected onto this vector, results in most users having a positive (or negative value).
+So finding the common-ground axis is as simple as finding a vector which, when users are projected onto this vector, results in most users having a positive (or negative) value.
 The specific measure I use is actually a measure of entropy, which is the log of the probability that a user upvotes a post after users are projected into a vector.
 The exact code is [here](https://github.com/social-protocols/bridge-based-ranking/blob/main/change-basis.jl#L132).

 Likewise, the polarity axis can be discovered by finding the vector with maximum entropy.

-The algorithm is almost identical to principal component analysis, except instead of maximizing variance (which is how PCA works), we maximize/minimize entropy.
+The algorithm is almost identical to principal component analysis, except instead of maximizing variance, we maximize/minimize entropy.

 Here is a subset of the Community Notes data run through the same algorithm.
 As you can see, after initially running matrix factorization we don't know which way is "up".
 But after discovering the high-entropy and low-entropy vectors and doing a change of basis, the vertical does indeed correspond to "common ground", as you see from the fact that the posts that Community Notes has rated as helpful (the green dots) mostly have a positive value for the common ground factor, and the red dots mostly have a negative value.